 Why do I think it was possible to jump into LifeInFIRE?
 Quite a few reasons: 1) We were both professionals who earned medium salaries yet saved well.
 2) Our spending has always been under control.
 I have tracked my spending since high school at about a 98% accuracy rate—not overly detailed, or to the penny—but we know exactly how to plan.
 Our spending has really been 95% the same for 10+ years.
 We’ve never been on the hedonic treadmill 3) we have no dependents which helped our savings rate and limited unforeseen expenditures.
 4) Turns out we are both hustlers.
 We often worked 2nd/part time/night jobs during our career.
 Usually just to help people, or give back, or learn new things.
 Five plus years into FIRE we no longer do any real work other than the odd consulting, speaking or teaching session.

 - I love learning about money.
 I believe the effort I put into this learning is my new job in FIRE.

-- I am very interested in eating well, weight loss and being active/exercising.
+- I am very interested in health, eating well, weight loss and being active/exercising.
 I was overweight my whole life and then lost 100+ pounds.
 For some reason when I was 28 I decided to lose one pound a week for two years.
 It seemed like a crazy “project” to undertake since weight loss never really occurred in the past, but also seemed possible.
 Of course, I pushed a little ahead of the schedule—140 pounds in 18 months—and have kept the weight off for 15+ years.
 It was my most successful project ever.
 Even more wonderful that my goal of FIRE.

 - I’m very interested in technology.
 Mostly consumer technology.
 I volunteer in local communities doing monthly presentations.
 I teach courses at a community college.
 I’ve been giving back to academia for over 20 years.
 I help people with their technology issues and help them determine if a new technology will meet their needs.